Evolutionary game theory

 Evolutionary game theory (EGT) is the application of game theory to evolving populations in biology.
 It defines a framework of contests, strategies, and analytics into which Darwinian competition can be modelled.
 It originated in 1973 with John Maynard Smith and George R. Price's formalisation of contests, analysed as strategies, and the mathematical criteria that can be used to predict the results of competing strategies.

 Evolutionary game theory differs from classical game theory in focusing more on the dynamics of strategy change.
 This is influenced by the frequency of the competing strategies in the population.

 Evolutionary game theory has helped to explain the basis of altruistic behaviours in Darwinian evolution.
 It has in turn become of interest to economists, sociologists, anthropologists, and philosophers.

+Moreover, given evolutionary game theory's ability to model the decision-making dynamics of interacting agents over time, evolutionary game theoretic models have found applications in a range of other fields including control engineering and traffic modeling.

 History

 Classical game theory

 Classical non-cooperative game theory was conceived by John von Neumann to determine optimal strategies in competitions between adversaries.
 A contest involves players, all of whom have a choice of moves.
 Games can be a single round or repetitive.
 The approach a player takes in making their moves constitutes their strategy.
 Rules govern the outcome for the moves taken by the players, and outcomes produce payoffs for the players; rules and resulting payoffs can be expressed as decision trees or in a payoff matrix.
 Classical theory requires the players to make rational choices.
 Each player must consider the strategic analysis that their opponents are making to make their own choice of moves.